nevanscott/uxui0120/_projects/web-app.md

 ## Project Scope

-You will be designing a **new** solution.
-If the company is already using a product, then it is a competitor, and you should design a superior software. *Don’t try to change the existing product.*
+You will be designing a **new** product.
+If a company you research is already using a product, then that product is a competitor, and you should design something superior. *Don’t try to change the existing product.*

 Because you are launching this product, you need to ensure that this is a service that would be useful to *multiple companies*.